MJ-Pixel/MJ-Pixel/README.md

-Hi, I’m Mikael
+Hi, my name is Mikael
-I’m a student of Oulu university of applied sciences You can see some of the projects ive made and been part of on my github
+I’m a student at Oulu university of applied sciences You can see some of the projects here that i have been working